daronphang/investment_resources/stocks/terminologies.md

 ## Restricted Stock Units:
 Compensation issued to employees in the form of stock; only have tangible value after vesting is complete through vesting plan.
+Considered as supplemental income and is taxable; a portion of shares will be withheld to pay income taxes when vested.
+If shares are held and sold at later time, the difference between stock price and fair value is reported as capital gain/loss.